-In 2017, content marketing will dominate the real estate marketing landscape.
+In 2019, content marketing will dominate the real estate marketing landscape.
 High-quality, informative and interesting content will remain the best way to generate and nurture online leads and establish a strong digital presence.
 If you’re looking to take your real estate content marketing efforts up a notch, your journey starts here.
+This is why a real estate content marketing plan is so important.

 According to Tech Client, 70% of consumers learn about a company through content rather than ads.
 In other words, content is the evergreen lead generation tool for agents marketing their listings online.